gather-data/gather-public/content/docs/security.md

 ---
 We understand that by using Gather, you're trusting us with your most important asset: your customer data.
 The safety and security of that data is our highest priority as a company.
 Enforcing strict security is a multi-layered problem and we make the utmost effort to ensure best practices at every level.

+Firstly, we have strict team policies and procedures.
+We start by restricting all access to any sensitive customer data.
+All product development is done with our own test data and production information is securely inaccessible to anyone in the company.

+Next we built our product using world-class, modern cloud infrastructure with great security track records and standards.
+We bolster that with our own high-standards, including including regular backups, data encryption, sanitized logging, and common attack prevention.

+Lastly, we've put in place auditing and lock down procedures that allows us to quickly identify and stop any intrusions, should they occur.

 ## FAQs
 ### Where is my data stored?
 Gather *does not* store any of your customer data.
 All data accessible via Gather is fetched and aggregated efficiently on-demand, meaning it's not stored anywhere on our servers.
 Not even in cache.